I want to...

 From 5 August 2024, you will need to calculate the correct annual rate of pay for reimbursement claims.

-If you have previously claimed reimbursement from QLeave, we will be contacting you to obtain corrected historical information.
+If you have previously claimed reimbursement from QLeave, we will have contacted you to obtain corrected historical information.

-For the return due 14 October, you will need to provide the annual rate of pay for all workers based on the new guidance.
+For all future returns, you will need to provide the annual rate of pay for all workers based on the new guidance.

 Where are we up to?